interbiznw/BMTune/README.md

 If the help guide doesn't help you, use google to get a respond to your anwser

-If you need a specific help, you can ask at: bouletmarc@hotmail.com
+You can ask for a specific help at: bouletmarc@hotmail.com

 You can also use the [Facebook Page][] to ask to other tuners